energyinpython/objective-weighting/README.md

 # objective-weighting
 The Python 3 Library of Objective Weighting Techniques for MCDA methods.

+This library provides 11 objective criteria weighting methods and a Stochastic Multicriteria Acceptability Analysis Method (SMAA) that does not require criteria weights.

 ## Installation